PagerDuty/go-pdagent/README.md

 # Pagerduty Agent

-An agent daemon for to aid in creating PagerDuty events.
+An agent daemon to aid in creating PagerDuty events.

 Goals of this project include providing:

 - A command-line interface for creating PagerDuty events.
 - A local entry point for PagerDuty's Events API.
 - Ensuring that events are properly ordered for each integration.
-- Handling backpressure or when PagerDuty is inaccessible.
+- Handling back pressure or when PagerDuty is inaccessible.

 ## Installation